davidmam/shell-novice/01-filedir.md

 At the top is the **root directory** that holds everything else.
 We refer to it using a slash character `/` on its own;
-this is the leading slash in `/Users/nelle`.
+this is the leading slash in `/Users/nelle` and in `/h` (and every other path).

-Inside that directory are several other directories:
+Inside that directory are several other directories.
+On a Linux system they would look like:
 `bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
 `Users` (where users' personal directories are located), `tmp` (for temporary files that don't need to be stored long-term), and so on:

+> ## To avoid confusion {.callout}
+> We are going to pretend that the zipped set of directories we downloaded and opened (which should be in `/h/shell-novice/data`)
+> is the complete file system.
+So for all the commands below, add `/h/shell-novice/data` to the directory path so
+> `/Users/nelle` is really `/h/shell-novice/data/Users/nelle`.
+The first few of these will have the real path added to remind you.

 ![The File System](fig/filesystem.svg)

-We know that our current working directory `/Users/nelle` is stored inside `/Users` because `/Users` is the first part of its name.
+We know that our current working directory `/Users/nelle` is stored inside `/Users` (`/h/shell-novice/data/Users/nelle` is inside `/h/shell-novice/data/Users`) because `/Users` is the first part of its name.
 Similarly,
 we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.

 Underneath `/Users`,
 we find one directory for each user with an account on this machine.
 The Mummy's files are stored in `/Users/imhotep`, Wolfman's in `/Users/larry`,